 Religious Education is a compulsory subject and forms part of the national curriculum.
 At Warwick Road Primary School, we aim to develop children’s knowledge and understanding of the major religions of the world.
 We help our children to learn from religions as well as about religions.
-Futhermore, children will reflect on what it means to have a faith and to develop their own spiritual knowledge and understanding.
+Furthermore, children will reflect on what it means to have a faith and to develop their own spiritual knowledge and understanding.
 We aim to promote the spiritual, moral and cultural development of all pupils.
 RE enables children to investigate and reflect on some of the most fundamental questions asked by people.
-We organise visits to local places of worship e.g. Dewsbury Minster, Madina Masjid (Batley),a local Pagan Retreat to name a few and invite representatives of local religious groups to come into school and talk to the children e.g. a local priest before Christmas and Easter or a member of the Sikh community to talk about Sikhism.
+We organise visits to local places of worship e.g. Dewsbury Minster, Madina Masjid (Batley), Trinity Church to name a few.
+Regularly, we invite representatives of local religious groups to come into school and talk to the children e.g. a local priest before Christmas and Easter or a member of the Sikh community to talk about Sikhism.
 Pupils develop their sense of identity and belonging, preparing them for life as citizens in a multicultural society.

-All materials are handled very sensitively and with respect - resources in school include books, pictures, artefacts, posters.
+All materials are handled very sensitively and with respect.
 All children irrespective of background, race, gender and capability have equal access to the RE curriculum.
 Tasks are broken down into small steps, giving children achievable goals.
-The more able children are given greater open-ended tasks/ opportunities for further research and more challenging study.
+Children are provided with open-ended tasks/ opportunities for further research and reflection.

 The school believes that religious education should provide a contemporary study of religion, preparing children for later life.
 The school bears in mind that the British Isles is a multi-cultural nation which has Christianity as the main religion of the indigenous population.
 Due consideration is given to other faiths and so respect, tolerance and understanding for the beliefs of others will be promoted.
 Pupils develop their sense of identity and belonging, preparing them for life as citizens in a multicultural society.